FIX: Android Emulator error installing APK on Windows

 - Don't worry about any issue you encounter while using an emulator.
 Confidently visit this Android section and find the perfect solution.

 - For similar articles such as this one, don’t hesitate to check out the Emulators Hub on our website.

 Android Emulator found in the Android Studio SDK is a vastly used tool by all developers for the Android platform.

 Testing projects by installing APKs is an important step, but it seemingly won’t work for users who run the SDK on Windows.
 The installation error appears and they can’t finalize the installation.

 We provided you with some troubleshooting steps below, by virtue of the Stack Overflow community.
 The most prominent insights we found are enlisted below so do give them a try.

-How to fix APK installation error for Android Emulator on Windows
+How can I fix APK installation error for Android Emulator?

 - Disable Instant run